18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Milwaukee Riverwalk

-Want to take in all that Milwaukee has to offer by foot?
+Want to take in all that Milwaukee has to offer on foot?
 With the Milwaukee Riverwalk, now you can—and it’s pretty spectacular!
+After walking along this beautiful promenade, it quickly became one of our favorite spots in the downtown area.

-Running 3.1 miles down either side of the Milwaukee River, the waterfront promenade gives visitors and locals alike the opportunity to explore the Downtown and the Historic Third Ward areas, all the way down to Lake Michigan.
-As it’s privately owned, the Milwaukee Riverwalk is well-maintained and clean, which is always a bonus.
+The Milwaukee Riverwalk is a waterfront promenade that runs 3.1 miles along both banks of the Milwaukee River.
+The Riverwalk gives visitors and locals alike the opportunity to explore the Downtown and the Historic Third Ward areas all the way down to Lake Michigan.
+As it’s privately owned, the Milwaukee Riverwalk is well-maintained and clean, which we think is always a bonus.

 Opt to walk the 3.1-mile stretch or work up a bit of a sweat and grab your running shoes.
-If you want a longer route, do a loop and cross over the Milwaukee River at either end of the trail.
+If you want a longer route, we’d recommend doing a loop and crossing over the Milwaukee River at either end of the trail.

-On your adventures along the Riverwalk, keep on the lookout for the Bronze Fonz.
+On your adventures along the Riverwalk, keep on the lookout for the Bronze Fonz (N Riverwalk Way).
 Located south of East Wells Street near the Milwaukee Repertory Theatre and Pabst Theater, the statue by Gerald P. Sawyer immortalizes Henry Winkler’s famous character from the classic sitcom Happy Days.
-Don’t forget your camera—this is one of the city’s most famous spots for a selfie!
+Don’t forget your camera—Bronze Fonz is one of the city’s most famous spots for a selfie!

-Tackle your thirst in the northern Riverwalk with a stop at the Lakefront Brewery.
-Located beside the Holton Street Bridge, the brewery offers a wide variety of interesting craft brews paired with classic pub dishes in a spacious industrial space.
+Tackle your thirst in the northern Riverwalk with a stop at the Lakefront Brewery (1872 N Commerce St).
+Located beside the Holton Street Bridge, the brewery is one of our favorites in the city.
+It offers a wide variety of interesting craft brews paired with classic pub dishes in a spacious industrial space.

 For the full Lakefront Brewery experience, book yourself on one of their famous daily brewery tours.
 (You can check the schedule and buy tickets on their official site.)